 Here are a few resources I highly recommend:

 I love startups and design, and I want them to be best friends forever.
-I'm Wells Riley, and I'm currently the Product Designer at Kicksend and the co-founder and content manager of Hack Design – an easy to follow design course for people who do amazing things.
+I'm Wells Riley, and I'm currently the Product Designer at Envoy and the co-founder of Hack Design – an easy to follow design course for people who do amazing things.

 If you have any feedback, please feel free to tweet me @wr.